 Particularly when our elder loved ones live at a distance, it can be difficult to know through phone calls, emails, and even Skype exactly how they’re doing.
 An in-person visit is the best way to uncover any potential concerns through simple observations in and around the home.
-The home care team at Absolute Companion Care, the top provider of senior care Towson, MD families trust, shares the following red flags to look for when visiting older adults this holiday season.
+The home care team at Absolute Companion Care, the top provider of senior home care Baltimore families trust, shares the following red flags to look for when visiting older adults this holiday season.

 Changes in the Home

 A home that’s always been clean and well maintained may have become cluttered and unsanitary.
 Piles of laundry, stacks of mail, dishes in the sink, and spoiled or expired (or no) food in the fridge and pantry can all point to an elder’s difficulty with housecleaning and grocery shopping.
 Additionally, scorch marks on pans could be the result of food left cooking for too long – placing the elder at serious risk for harm.
 Although it may be harder to assess, another common concern is the elder’s inability to manage finances.
 Look for unopened mail and unpaid bills, or any discussion about the utilities being turned off or bill collectors calling.

 Changes in Appearance